autoSteve/ha-solcast-solar/README.md

 #### Automated dampening

-A feature of the integration is automated dampening, where a combination of historic generation compared with estimated past actuals is used to determine regular anomalous generation during periods of historically peak generation.
-This is useful to identify likely panel shading, and to then apply a dampening factor for forecast periods during the day that will be shade affected, reducing the forecast power accordingly.
+A feature of the integration is automated dampening, where a combination of historic generation compared with estimated past actuals is used to determine regularly anomalous generation during periods of historically peak generation.
+This is useful to identify likely panel shading, and to then apply a dampening factor for forecast periods during the day that will be shade affected, reducing the forecasted power accordingly.

 Automated dampening is dynamic, and utilises the past fourteen days of generation and estimated actual data from Solcast to build its model and determine needed dampening factors.